mconwa02/pydata_london_2023/docs/08_fast_ape.md

 ### pydantic

-fastAPI is built on the shoulders of giants I: pydantic FastAPI makes extensive use of pydantic. pydantic parses data, can validate (and transform) data, and has built-in interfaces to export OpenAPI definitions among many other features.
+fastAPI is built on the shoulders of giants I: pydantic FastAPI makes extensive use of [pydantic. pydantic]!(https://docs.pydantic.dev/) parses data, can validate (and transform) data, and has built-in interfaces to export OpenAPI definitions among many other features.

 ### starlette

-fastAPI is built on the shoulders of giants I: starlette Routes and middleware are managed by starlette.
+fastAPI is built on the shoulders of giants I: [starlette]!(https://www.starlette.io/) Routes and middleware are managed by starlette.
 In this section we will explore how to create custom middleware and what we learned along the way.

 fastAPI has tutorials, but is this documentation?